awesomemotive/WP-Mail-SMTP/readme.txt

 * Initial approach, copying the wp_mail function and replacing it

 == Upgrade Notice ==

+= 0.9.3 =
+Fixing reported issue with passing by reference.

 = 0.9.2 =
 Removing the deprecation notice.